Secrets of a Jewish Mother

-Secrets of a Jewish Mother is a Jewish secular culture book, published in 2010, written by Jill Zarin, Lisa Wexler, and Gloria Kamen.
+Secrets of a Jewish Mother: Real Advice, Real Stories, Real Love is a Jewish secular culture book, published in 2010, written by Jill Zarin, Lisa Wexler, and Gloria Kamen.
 (Jill Zarin was one of the women featured on the TV reality show The Real Housewives of New York City.)
 The book comprises recipes, advice, and parenting tips.
 The first paperback copies came out on March 1, 2011.
 The book has been the source of some controversy because of a positive good review being posted to Amazon, allegedly by Zarin under a pseudonym.